uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

 Let’s use a similar approach to what we did with the `mpg` dataset.

-Take our previous “economics” scatterplot:
+Take our previous unemployment visualisation, but represented with points this time:

 ``` r
 ggplot(economics,